MicroDevHub/book-store-app/orders/Readme.md

 # Order-Service

-This service will receive request from client to handle order list for user.
+This service will handle order list for user.

 ## Installation